-(Schools/colleges must fully review this section to ensure that it accurately reflects the setting’s approach to minimising, reporting, recording, investigating, and dealing with child-on-child abuse.
-In addition, there should be consistency with and explicit links to the school/college behaviour policy)

-All staff working in or on behalf of the school/college maintain an attitude of ‘it could happen here’ – this is especially important when considering child-on-child abuse.
+All staff working in or on behalf of the school maintain an attitude of ‘it could happen here’ – this is especially important when considering child-on-child abuse.
 Even if there are no reports it does not mean it is not happening.